haxorthematrix/CYD_ESP32-AirTag-Scanner/README.md

-# ESP32-AirTag-Scanner
+# CYD-ESP32-AirTag-Scanner

 ## Overview
-This project allows for scanning AirTag MAC addresses and payloads without the need for an Android device or the nrfConnect app.
+This project allows for full Cheap Yellow Display (CYD) scanning AirTag MAC addresses and payloads without the need for an Android device or the nrfConnect app.
+HAXXX

 ## Requirements
 - ESP32-WROOM or ESP32-S3 module